 Office of Patient Protection.
-You can obtain information about Massachusetts health plans from the Office of Patient Protection of the Massachusetts Department of Public Health.
+You can obtain information about Massachusetts health plans from the Massachusetts Office of Patient Protection.
 Some of the information that you can obtain from them is:

 - A health plan report card.
 This report card contains data that can help you evaluate and compare health plans. - Data about physicians who are disenrolled by a health plan.
 This data is from the prior calendar year. - A chart that compares the premium revenue that has been used for health care.
 This chart has data for the most recent year for which the data is available. - A report with data for health plan grievances and appeals for the prior calendar year.